UIUC-iSchool-DataViz/is445_bcubcg_fall2024/syllabus.md

 The breakdown of your grade will be:

-| 45% | Homework: ~every-other week, prose or code, graded whole or partially by instructional team
+| 40% | Homework: ~every-other week, prose or code, graded whole or partially by instructional team
-| 20% | Labs: ~every-other week, code, graded automatically (can be attempted as many times as you want before the due date)
+| 25% | Labs: ~every-other week, code, graded automatically (can be attempted as many times as you want before the due date)
 | 5%  | Quizzes: ~weekly, short questions about lecture material, graded automatically (multiple attempts are allowed, however with decreasing scores)
 | 30% | Final project: prose and code, graded by instructional team

 ### Other notes about assessments
  * Unless otherwise specified, all assignments will be completed on the [PrairieLearn platform](https://us.prairielearn.com/).
  * There will be opportunities for extra credit in the homework and final project portions.
- * The *maximum* homework score is fixed at 45% (even with extra credit included).
+ * The *maximum* homework score is fixed at 35% (even with extra credit included).
  * Your lowest homework score will be dropped, however, we will not drop:
    * Homework \#1 (introduction, installations, etc)
-   * Github Pages Setup Homework (Homework \#4)
-   * Starboard & Jekyll Page Setup Homework (Homework \#5)
-   * Starboard OR Jekyll Page Homework (Homework \#7 or \#8) -- i.e. you need to do AT LEAST one of these assignments
+   * Streamlit OR Jekyll Page Homework (Homework \#5 or \#6) -- i.e. you need to do AT LEAST one of these assignments